Island - Michal Madera

 • The management of any risk is entirely the responsibility of the paddler(s).

 • Ensure your route avoids any exclusions or danger areas.
-Avoid shipping channels where possible and follow all local/national regulations as applicable.
+Avoid shipping channels wherever possible and follow all local/national/international regulations as applicable.

 • We make no claim or assurance that any of the islands listed are fully navigable.
-YOU need to research and plan to ensure your chosen route is a safe and realistic proposition.
+YOU need to research, assess and plan to ensure your chosen route is a safe and realistic proposition.

 • Paddlers are to wear a PFD (Personal Flotation Device) at all times whilst on the water.